Posted on behalf of Henness & Haight on Nov 13, 2014 in Insurance News

 Once the plaintiff's attorney has proven that the defendant had a breach in legal duty, the next step is to prove that the breach caused an injury and that the injury was substantial enough to warrant the damages the plaintiff was claiming.
 In many cases, this second part can be more straightforward than the first, but some defending attorneys will split hairs by saying, "Yes, my client was negligent, but their negligence did not cause the injury that the plaintiff is claiming."
 Being able to navigate these steps successfully depends on the circumstances of your case and your lawyer's ability to find evidence and make convincing arguments based upon it.
 This reality is why it is crucial to establish the facts of your case from the beginning when making a personal injury claim.

-If you have further questions about injuries resulting from a car crash don't hesitate to contact the car accident lawyers of Henness and Haight in Las Vegas.
+If you have further questions about injuries resulting from a car crash don't hesitate to contact the personal injury lawyers of Henness and Haight in Las Vegas.